 Novel, emerging applications for acoustic measurement are often pushing the limits of frequency and dynamic range at which measurement traceability can currently be provided.
 Primary standards need to continue developing ahead of these drivers, also by developing alternative realizations of the acoustic SI units, supporting a comprehensive range of practical and affordable calibration services for working devices.
-Here the focus is on extending capability, for example, to enable the measurement of airborne ultrasound and infrasound, develop further the direct realization of sound power, or link with standards for dynamic pressure where levels are substantially higher.
+Here the focus is on extending capability, for example, to enable the measurement of airborne ultrasound and infrasound, develop further the direct realization of sound power unit, or link with standards for dynamic pressure where levels are substantially higher.
 Furthermore, the pursuit of optical methods to provide a direct basis for traceability and move away from an artifact-based primary standard, is already underway in some NMIs [2-4] and may be increased.
+Consideration also needs to be given to novel airborne ultrasonic transducers that can generate well-defined and characterized acoustic fields at much higher pressure levels than currently achievable.

 Additionally, the impact of Acoustic Metrology in the further development of the SI, for instance, on the realization of the Boltzmann constant via Acoustic Thermometry should be pursued further and emphasized as a strong part of an interdisciplinary approach for supporting the new SI.
-Another interdisciplinary line is the metrological support of applications related with food safety and air pollution such as Acoustic Spectroscopy for particle size measurement and Photoacoustic Spectroscopy in trace gas monitoring.
+Another interdisciplinary line is the metrological support of applications related to food safety and air pollution such as Acoustic Spectroscopy for particle size measurement and Photoacoustic Spectroscopy in trace gas monitoring.

 Sensors, and the instrumentation used to produce meaningful outputs from them, underpin all acoustic measurement, starting with the realization and dissemination of the primary standard and finishing with hearing assessment, noise measurement or a description of sound quality.
 In many cases, the drivers for developments in acoustic instrumentation can be addressed through innovation in sensors and instrumentation.
 In this respect, there is great potential to exploit synergies with the consumer product sector, where the demand for microphones now exceeds 2 billion units per annum.
 These markets are generating the basic components to enable the development of low-cost robust sensor systems capable of wireless, autonomous and intelligent operation, possibly combining multi-parameter sensing within a single device or network of devices.
 Such features will dramatically extend the role of acoustic measurement across the health, environment, industry and energy sectors.
-However, the deployment of such systems needs to be underpinned by new metrology (e.g. remote self-calibration, data fusion in network systems and uncertainty analysis) to support reliable and safe operation (including the use of digital sensors) and for underpinning traceability chains and quality management requirements.
+However, the deployment of such systems needs to be underpinned by new metrology (e.g. remote self-calibration, data fusion in network systems and uncertainty analysis) to support reliable and safe operation (including the use of digital sensors) and for underpinning traceability chains and guality management requirements.
 Further along in the digital agenda, the digital distribution of calibration data, whether on-the-cloud storage or locally at the instrumentation, should be a relevant line of work.